claresudbery/clare-wiki-ably/pages/think/code-princ/testing/acceptance-criteria.md

 And they will update the product ID
 And finally users will see a product ID that has been updated to replace the 'X' with the correct prefix

-I didn't feel entirely happy with this, so I asked our experienced Business Analyst for advice, and this is what he said:
+I didn't feel entirely happy with this, so I asked our experienced Business Analyst [Joe McGrath](https://joemc.gr/) for advice, and this is what he said:

 - "I’d try to isolate the system under test, which I think is a script/process that will run against the database.
 - Focus on the task at hand - fixing the data, rather than describing what users will see.